spot-me-bro/spot-me-bro.github.io/index.md

 [Here is the link to our M2 project page](https://github.com/orgs/spot-me-bro/projects/6)

-The goal of this Milestone is to have a fully working application that references our database for information
+The goal of this Milestone is to have a fully working application that references our database for information.

 ![](images/M2Screenshot.png)